zidingz/great_expectations/docs/contributing/contributing_setup.md

 * MacOS users will be able to pip / pip3 install `requirements-dev.txt` using the above command from within conda, yet Windows users utilizing a conda environment will need to individually install all files within requirements-dev.txt

-* This will ensure that sure you have the right libraries installed in your python environment.
+* This will ensure that sure you have the right libraries installed in your Python environment.

 	* Note that you can also substitute requirements-dev-test.txt to only install requirements required for testing all backends, and requirements-dev-spark.txt or requirements-dev-sqlalchemy.txt if you would like to add support for spark or sqlalchemy tests, respectively.
 For some database backends, such as MSSQL additional driver installation may required in your environment; see below for more information.